-Our 4,750 mile road trip route for our Utah National Parks and Grand Canyon Adventure is here.
+Our 4,750 mile road trip route for our Utah National Parks and Grand Canyon Adventure is here if you’d like to see our full itinerary.

 At the Visitor Center, we watched the short orientation video and talked to the park rangers about how best to spend out day.
 We also picked up Junior Ranger packets for the kids to complete.
 Our first stop was the Mesa Arch Trail which was a short (about a mile) hike to a beautiful arch overlooking the canyon beyond.
 It is an absolutely stunning view for such a small amount of effort and we sat and soaked it in for an hour or so.